 Tech-savvy clients are a great fit for our office

 One other quality we look for in “all-star” clients is whether they are tech-savvy.
 This is super helpful for an optimal relationship with the client.
 This allows for seamless interaction which helps to reduce stress and allow the client to focus on healing from their injuries, rather than deal with paperwork and multiple trips down to our office.
 Our office is paperless and we function really well with clients via email, text and cloud-based documentation.
 We use Google Docs, Drop box, apps, email and text messaging to share information with clients.
 We have integrated online forms, clients can sign up with us electronically.
 We do everything we can to make it quick and easy for our clients, so they don’t have to deal with traffic and come downtown to our office to meet in person (unless they really want to see us… I mean, weare cute ;).
-The bottom line is that over the course of almost 20 years of working as a San Francisco personal injury attorney, I’ve learned to look at the qualities, not just the circumstances, and it has made me, my team and my clients that much more stoked!
+The bottom line is that over the course of almost 20 years of working as a San Francisco and Los Angeles personal injury attorney, I’ve learned to look at the qualities, not just the circumstances, and it has made me, my team and my clients that much more stoked!